farshad-rezaei1/GuASPSO/README.md

 Rezaei, F., Safavi, H.R.
 GuASPSO: a new approach to hold a better exploration–exploitation balance in PSO algorithm.
 Soft Comput 24, 4855–4875 (2020). https://doi.org/10.1007/s00500-019-04240-8

-Please cite this article when using the source code.
+Please cite this article upon using the source code.